How to increase your hourly rate

 1. Communicate in a timely manner

-If you have a large group of regular customers, it is important to inform them about the rate increase in time.
+Do you have a large group of regular customers?
+Then it is especially important that you inform them of the rate increase well in time.
 Also let them know when the increase will take effect.
 A sudden confrontation with a rate increase is often found to be very annoying.
 There is no standard text to announce a rate increase.
 Prepare your own text for this, one that suits your company.

 Do you increase your hourly rate every half year of annually, due to inflation?
 Include it in your general terms and conditions.
-That way, the customer will not be surprised.
+This will prevent surprises and discussions.

 2. A personal approach